ANI-IN/ANI-IN/README.md

 # 💫 About Me:
 I'm a passionate computer science student with a strong interest in software development, machine learning, and problem-solving.
-I enjoy coding, participating in coding competitions, and contributing to open-source projects.
+I enjoy coding, participating in coding competitions.
 Outside of tech, I organize gaming events and lead discussions in the Legends of Tomorrow community.
 I'm open to collaboration and tech-related discussions.

 - 🔭 I’m currently working on [bhartiya nyay sanhita](https://github.com/ANI-IN/bhartiya-nyay-sanhita)